containers/toolbox/doc/toolbox.1.md

 **toolbox-list(1)**

-List existing toolbox containers and images.
+List existing Toolbx containers and images.

 **toolbox-rm(1)**

-Remove one or more toolbox containers.
+Remove one or more Toolbx containers.

 **toolbox-rmi(1)**

-Remove one or more toolbox images.
+Remove one or more Toolbx images.

 **toolbox-run(1)**

-Run a command in an existing toolbox container.
+Run a command in an existing Toolbx container.

 ## FILES ##

 **toolbox.conf(5)**

-Toolbox configuration file.
+Toolbx configuration file.

 ## SEE ALSO